-For further information please refer to Council's Allocation and use of Sporting Grounds and Pavilions Policy.
+For further information please refer to Council's Allocation of Sporting Grounds and Pavilions Policy.

 Council is aware that the trends and demand for sporting and recreational activities change over time.
-Council reserves the right to allocate based on the demands at any given time and will endeavour to maximise the use of all sport and recreational assets located in the Merri-bek City Council.
+Council reserves the right to allocate based on the demands at any given time and will endeavour to maximise the use of all sport and recreational assets located in the Moreland City Council.